kmadathil/sanskrit_parser/README.md

 * nAmadhAtu forms
 * Krt forms  - forwards and backwards
 * Taddhita forms  - forwards and backwards

+#### Current Status
+To be done.
+However, we have a usable solution with inriaxmlwrapper + Prof. Gerard Huet's forms database to act as queriable form database.
+That gives us the bare minimum we need from Level 1, so Level 2 can work.

 ### Level 2